-As her passion for agriculture grew she found opportunities to promote egg production and advocate on policy issues affecting the industry focusing on animal husbandry and the need for a sustainable future in farming.
+As her passion for agriculture grew, she found opportunities to promote egg production and advocate on policy issues affecting the industry focusing on animal husbandry and the need for a sustainable future in farming.

-In 2016 there were calls for caged egg farms to be phased out, Danyel represented Australian egg farmers in the media, developed a program which she presented at events to debunk myths about egg production systems and spoke to the community about their concerns with the industry.
+In 2016 when there were calls for caged egg farms to be phased out, Danyel represented Australian egg farmers in the media, developed a program which she presented at events to debunk myths about egg production systems and spoke to the community about their concerns with the industry.

 Danyel’s advocacy efforts are now three-fold: to ensure the consumer, animals and farmers benefit when there are legislative changes in the industry.

 In 2020, while Victoria’s lock down amid the pandemic kept everyone at home, Danyel’s career in agriculture didn’t stall.